-- At last: the digital version of the Conflict Barometer 2013 is published today and we are glad to be able to present it to you!
+- You can download digital version of the Conflict Barometer 2013 (PDF) here and we are glad to be able to present it to you!
 Along with the usual regional and world maps you may find this year for the first time maps detailing conflict dynamics on a regional and monthly level.
 Members of the press as well as other interested readers are welcome to download our press kit, which contains all current maps and graphs.

 In the following weeks a hardcopy of the current Conflict Barometer will be available for purchase.